-1 materials to extrute, N Area of Spend Reason for choice of approach and intended outcomes Actions to monitor impact More able children benefit from greater breadth of education and mastery of instruments.
 Funding of universal free breakfast through Magic Breakfast and support for the Breakfast Club Improved attendance and punctuality; Pupils are unrushed in the mornings and can spend time with their peers before lessons begin; The free universal breakfast removes any stigma and ensures that pupils start the day on a full stomach and are ready to learn.
 Regular monitoring of the free breakfast uptake, in partnership with Magic Breakfast; Encourage staff and parents to partake in the breakfast to further break any stigma; Teachers look out for signs of fatigue or hunger in the mornings, and refer pupils to the breakfast team.
+Universal free breakfast had a considerable impact on attainment and childrens PSED behaviour across the school.
 Additional learning resources - iPads etc. To ensure that every child has access to ICT learning resources; Pupils enjoy using the resources to complete tasks and play games, whilst learning crucial online safety skills.
 Pupil work is evidenced through Book Looks and uploaded presentations; Incidents of non-adherence to online safety guidelines are few and far between.
+Children's learning was not interrupted during lockdown as every child had access to online virtual learning helping with maintaining levels and narrowing the gap.
 Supplement for school visits and residential trips.
 No pupil is left behind because of inability to meet financial cost of trips; Pupils develop social skills, independence, team-work and perseverance through participation in various visits and trips.
-All eligible pupils have equal and fair access to available trip subsidy; Funding criteria are pre-approved by the Headteacher to ensure equality of opportunity.
-Additional HLTA support for ICT and Maths A dedicated HLTA runs the iPad Club as part of the school's Extra-Curricular offer to further enhance pupil ICT skills; Maths remains a focus for targeted intervention throughout the classes, resulting in improved outcomes.
-The dedicated HLTA works with the ICT Engineer to ensure that resources are up to date and effective; Maths progress is scrutinised in the regular Progress Meetings with the Headteacher.
-Additional targeted Specialist support: A-Space, SaLT, Behaviour Support, Re- Engagement Unit, support, TA and Apprentice TA Some PP pupils require specialist intervention to achieve the desired progress; Support can be provided at very short notice by the specialist providers; Multi-disciplinary support and collaboration can be quickly mustered to ensure minimal loss of learning.
+All eligible pupils have equal and fair access to available trip subsidy; Funding criteria are pre- approved by the Headteacher to ensure equality of opportunity.
+Butlin reseidential is planned to proceed in June.
+Headteacher and Spanish Lead are in discussions with Spanish connections - Valencia.
+Additional targeted Specialist support: CAMHS/WAMHS, SaLT, Behaviour Support, Specialist Teacher Re- Engagement Unit, support, TA and Apprentice TA Some PP pupils require specialist intervention to achieve the desired progress; Support can be provided at very short notice by the specialist providers; Multi-disciplinary support and collaboration can be quickly mustered to ensure minimal loss of learning.
 Regular monitoring of specialist provision by the SENCo; SENCo and Headteacher agree on desired outcomes and benchmark attainment against these.
+Overall impact in children's SEMH through the use of specialist service, advice and school workshops.
+Prevention of major behaviour outbursts especially in K2